Anosov triangle reflection groups in SL(3,R): Introduction

-In case (i), the set of Anosov characters in the Barbot component is the complement of a compact interval, as sketched in \autoref{fig:barbot_component}. \end{Thm}
+In case (ii), the set of Anosov characters in the Barbot component is the complement of a compact interval, as sketched in \autoref{fig:barbot_component}. \end{Thm}

+It is known that every representation in the Hitchin component is Anosov and has a convex boundary map \cites{ChoiGoldman,Labourie}.
+In contrast, the boundary maps of Anosov representations in the Barbot component are not convex.
+Our main contribution in \autoref{thm:main} is to construct this non--convex boundary map assuming that $\rho(s_1s_2s_3)$ has distinct eigenvalues, from which we can deduce the Anosov property.
+This construction uses the geometry of conics in $\RP^2$ and ideas inspired by the works of Schwartz \cite{Schwartz} and Sullivan \cite[Section 9]{Sullivan}.
+To complete the proof of \autoref{thm:main}, we use topological constraints imposed by the boundary map to show that there are no Anosov examples in the other components.

-While it has been known that every representation in the Hitchin component is Anosov \cites{ChoiGoldman,Labourie}, our contribution in \autoref{thm:main} is to show that $\rho(s_1s_2s_3)$ having distinct eigenvalues is sufficient for Anosovness in the Barbot component, and that there are no Anosov examples in other components.
-As far as the authors know, our result is the first instance where a \emph{non--closed} Anosov space in $\Hom(\Gamma, G)$ is completely identified for a nonelementary hyperbolic group $\Gamma$ and a \emph{higher rank} Lie group $G$.
+As far as the authors know, \autoref{thm:main} is the first instance where a \emph{non--closed} Anosov space in $\Hom(\Gamma, G)$ is completely identified for a non--elementary hyperbolic group $\Gamma$ and a \emph{higher rank} simple Lie group $G$.

 It is known that the representations on the boundary of the Anosov set are still discrete and faithful; see \autoref{rem:discrete_faithful_closed}.
 We show in \autoref{thm:barbot_transverse} that they also admit continuous injective boundary maps.
-In contrast to Anosov representations, these boundary maps are not \emph{transverse}; see \autoref{sec:transversality}.
+However, they fail to be Anosov as their boundary maps are not \emph{transverse}; see \autoref{sec:transversality}.

 An interesting consequence of \autoref{thm:main}, which demonstrates the explicitness of its criterion, is that the Anosov property can be checked with a few equalities and inequalities involving only the traces of group elements up to word length $3$.
-Writing this out, we obtain the following.
+Writing this out, we obtain the following (see also \autoref{lem:coxeter_eigenvalues} and \autoref{fig:goldman}).